One of my favorite summer routines is taking daily (or hourly) strolls through my garden, plucking and eating edible leaves as I go.

 Managing Pests and Disease

 While tasty to you and me, bunching onions are typically not all that tempting to pests, and don’t often experience problems.
-In fact, planting alliums around the edges of garden beds is often done as a precaution to ward of unwanted insects and herbivores.
+In fact, planting alliums around the edges of garden beds is often done as a precaution to ward off unwanted insects and herbivores like rabbits.

 Nonetheless, there are a few pests and diseases that can occasionally strike.